FACT FOCUS: Heritage Foundation leader wrong to say most political violence is committed by the left

 Right-wing extremists were just as likely to commit violent acts as those motivated by Islamic extremism, the researchers found.
 Left-wing extremists were a distant third.

-Gary LaFree, a University of Maryland professor and one of the co-authors of the research, said violent acts by left-wing groups has been diminishing for decades following violence by left-wing radical groups like the Weather Underground, a far-left militant organization founded in 1969.
+Gary LaFree, a University of Maryland professor and one of the co-authors of the research, said violent acts by left-wing groups have been diminishing for decades following violence by radical groups like the Weather Underground, a far-left militant organization founded in 1969.

 In recent years, violence by right-wing groups has far outpaced violence by left-wing groups, said LaFree, the founding director of the National Consortium for the Study of Terrorism and Responses to Terrorism, which studies extremism and political violence.